hm-lang/core/proposals/README.md

         -   Continuing
 ```

-Arguments supplied to functions are similar to lots and only require +1 indent.
+Arguments supplied to functions are similar to arrays/lots and only require +1 indent
+if they are multiline.

 ```
 if some_function_call